Here you can find microcontroller Projects and Tutorials designed by me...a Professional Electronics Design engineer. Find out :

 On this site you can learn how to use these compact devices to create any type of project you can dream up, and you don't have to work in low level assembler - all the projects use high level C Programming which makes it easier to update and understand what is going on.

-The left navigation bar shows you some of the projects, all of which include free C code and description.
+The navigation bar shows you some of the projects, all of which include free C code and description.

 There are many different types of microcontroller from many different manufacturers and two popular types are from MicrochipTM and AtmelTM: In fact Microchip has bough Atmel (2016) to broaden their product range - but you won't see any difference yet they still look like separate companies.